blacktm/r2d/README.md

 ## Keyboard and Mouse Buttons

-Do something once when key is pressed.
+Do something one time when a key is pressed.

 ```ruby
 on_key 'a' do